World's best goalkeeper?! Solskjaer can't ignore De Gea blunders any longer | Goal.com

 He was at fault for Steven Bergwijn’s goal at the Tottenham Hotspur Stadium in United's first game back while he was also beaten at his near post by Junior Stanislas in their 5-2 home win over Bournemouth.

-The clock is now ticking on his time as United's undisputed first-choice goalkeeper as Dean Henderson continues to impress out on loan at Sheffield United, and if things do not improve then Solskjaer may have a decision to make as early as this summer.
+The clock is now ticking on his time as United's undisputed first-choice goalkeeper as Dean Henderson continues to impress out on loan at Sheffield United , and, if things do not improve, Solskjaer may have a decision to make as early as this summer.

 De Gea's performance at Wembley was the nadir of his slide into mediocrity.
 Handed a rare start in the cup after Solskjaer decided against using Sergio Romero, he was at least partly at fault for each of Chelsea's goals in their 3-1 win.